Womanizer vs. Satisfyer vs. Lelo Sona: Best Clit Suction Stimulators Ranking

 Satisfyer vs. Womanizer, Womanizer vs. Sona—Do They Feel Different?

-Yes, yes, they absolutely do!
-To explain the differences between Womanizer, Satisfyer, Sona, and Melt, I’ve devised a “thuddy vs. flappy” divide.
-It’s like the “rumbly vs. buzzy” dichotomy that sex bloggers often employ in vibrator reviews.
+To explain the differences between Womanizer, Satisfyer, Sona, and Melt suction toys, I’ve devised a “thuddy vs. flappy” divide.
+(It’s like the “rumbly vs. buzzy” dichotomy that sex bloggers often employ in vibrator reviews.)

 Thuddy pulsations have more impact and, to me, feel higher-quality—though others may prefer flappy pulsations, like how occasionally I’ll see someone specifically looking for surface-level (buzzy) vibrations.
 In summary:

-- (New) Womanizer toys are, without fail, thuddy.
+1. (New) Womanizer toys are, without fail, thuddy.
 Overall it’s thumpity-thump-thump, with a bit of flip-flappy-ness on the very highest intensities.
+(If you’re specifically comparing established models within the brand, see my Womanizer Classic vs Premium vs Pro 40 comparison.)

-- Lelo Sonas are vibro-pulsation (I could’ve sworn mine had a vibrating motor too, for 20 seconds the first time I used it)—and so are are the newer: Rose vibe, Jewel vibe, and Vedo Suki.
+4. Lelo Sonas are vibro-pulsation (I could’ve sworn mine had a vibrating motor too, for 20 seconds the first time I used it)—and so are are the newer: Rose vibe, Jewel vibe, and Vedo Suki.
 I get the Sona’s “sonic waves” marketing, because Sona resounds a *little* deeper into the internal clit.
 Or, if you’re looking for a toy that will practically assault your clit with vibrating pulses, see the Vedo Suki; it strong.
-Or the Inya Rose vibrator’s extremely powerful for $41.99 — for anyone whose clit wants A LOT, from start to finish.
+Or the Inya Rose vibrator & Zen Rose are more powerful than Sona for cheaper — this Rose toy’s very-rumbly vibration adds a lot.

 So how *fast* do these all go?